C13brandon/Rgroupmaker1/README.md

             print("Error: That student is not in the list.
 Please try again.") continue

-        # Add the pait as a immutable
+        # Add the pair
         exceptions.append((student1, student2))

+        # Ask if user wants to enter another pair
+        more = input("Do you want to enter another exception pair? (yes/no): ").lower() if more != "yes":
+            break

-# Main loop too keep creating groups if the user wants to
+# Main loop to keep creating groups if the user wants to
 while True:
     # Ask for the group size
     group_size = int(input("\nHow many students per group? "))

     while True:
-        # Copy and shuffle the studens names
+        # Copy and shuffle the student names
         students = original_students.copy()
         random.shuffle(students)

         groups = []
         index = 0

-        # MANUAL COUNT: count total amount of students
+        # Count total students
         student_count = 0
         for s in students:
             student_count += 1

-        # Create groups manually using index
+        # Create groups
         while index < student_count:
             group = students[index:index + group_size]
             groups.append(group)
             index += group_size

-        # Check if groups are valid (no exception pairs togehter)
+        # Check if groups are valid
         valid = True

         for group in groups: